TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32S/ESP32 DevKitC V4/README.md

 Thanks to the numerous connectors found on the *expansion board*, this setup is also ideal for quickly testing peripherals or exploring new devices.

-#### First Realize, Then Optimize

 Go step by step.
 It’s essential to first have a *working prototype*.
-The *DevKitC V4* might not be the smallest or most elegant, but it’s perfect for prototyping.
+The *DevKitC V4* might not be the smallest or most elegant, but it’s perfect for this kind of prototyping.

+#### Optimizing

-Once you’ve built a working prototype or successfully replicated an existing project and gained a solid understanding, you’re ready for the next steps:
+Only once you’ve built a working prototype or successfully replicated an existing project are you ready for the next steps:

 * **Optimize Size:**
    If you want to create a smaller device based on your idea, transition your working prototype to a more compact development board.